alex-james-vukovity/react-file-structure/README.md

 Consider creating sub-folders when a folder reaches seven or more files.

 Why?
-No one wants to search for a file through seven levels of folders.
-A flat structure is easy to scan.
+A flat folder structure is easier to scan.

 On the other hand, psychologists believe that humans start to struggle when the number of adjacent interesting things exceeds nine.
 So when a folder has ten or more files, it may be time to create subfolders.

-Base your decision on your comfort level.
-Use a flatter structure until there is an obvious value to creating a new folder.

-Why: Names of folders and files should clearly convey their intent.
-For example, app/heroes/hero-list.component.ts may contain a component that manages a list of heroes.
+(I don't know if this is true btw but a number has to be picked so might as well be nine)

-Do use dashes to separate words in the descriptive name.
+Use dashes to separate words in the descriptive name.

-Do use dots to separate the descriptive name from the type.
+Use dots to separate the descriptive name from the type.

-Do use consistent type names for all components following a pattern that describes the component's feature then its type.
+Use consistent type names for all components following a pattern that describes the component's feature then its type.
 A recommended pattern is feature.type.ts.

-Do use conventional type names including .service, .component, .pipe, .module, and .directive.
+Use conventional type names including .service, .component, .pipe, .module, and .directive.
 Invent additional type names if you must but take care not to create too many.

+Why: Names of folders and files should clearly convey their intent.

 Why?
 Type names provide a consistent way to quickly identify what is in the file.